NorthCountryEngineer/Express_Shipping_Room_Supply/Tech-plan.md

 ## Microservices Architecture for a Logistics Platform

 To achieve a flexible and scalable system, a **microservices architecture** is a compelling approach.
 Instead of one giant application, the system is composed of multiple **domain-focused services**, each responsible for a specific business function.
 These services communicate with each other asynchronously, typically via an **event bus** or message queue, forming an event-driven system.
-This design can mirror the modular needs of supply chain and logistics operations.
+This design can mirror the modular needs of supply chain and logistics operations while allowing technical service desk de-complication by segregated microservice domain alignment (e.g., even if soliciting help from university students or fiverr participants, it's easy to select the right repair technician.
+Event bus?
+Data Engineer.
+Website?
+Front End Engineer.
+Database or API?
+Backend Engineer.)

 In a microservices model for this backend, we would have services such as: